gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-image-processing.md

 If you haven't read that I'd suggest [going there first](webgl-fundamentals.html).

 To draw images in WebGL we need to use textures.
-Similarly to the way WebGL expects clipspace coordinates when rendering instead of pixels, WebGL generally expects texture coordinates when reading a texture.
+Similarly to the way WebGL expects clip space coordinates when rendering instead of pixels, WebGL generally expects texture coordinates when reading a texture.
 Texture coordinates go from 0.0 to 1.0 no matter the dimensions of the texture.